pbharrin/alpha-compiler/syntax.md

 ## Syntax ##
 The syntax is inspired by the document [101 Formulaic Alphas](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2701346 "101 Alphas" ) by Zura Kakushadze.
 I recommend you read that paper if you creating your own alphas.

+### Inputs ###
+The following can be used as inputs:
+*   open, high, low, close, volume
+*   returns
+*   cap
+*   vwap  It should be noted that Quantopian's VWAP is not computed the same way that the rest of the industry compues VWAP.
+On Quantopian's platform VWAP is treated as another factor and uses daily price and volume.
+*   `adv*` where * is an integer.
+For example: `adv8` computes the ADV over the last 8 days.

 ## Unirary Operators ##

 *   abs